-- 1. Electronic applications must be submitted via Blackbaud and received no later than 5:00 PM EST, August 30, 2021 - 2.
-Sub-grant applications for CERT and for Citizen Corps must be submitted separately via Blackbaud. - 3.
+- 1. Electronic applications must be submitted via Blackbaud and received no later than 5:00 PM EDT, August 7, 2025. - 2.
+Grant applications for CERT and for Citizen Corps must be submitted separately via Blackbaud. - 3.
 Only applications that include the following completed items will be evaluated: - a.
 Application - b.
-Letter of Support or acknowledgement from Corresponding Emergency Management Office (except in the case where the applicant is the County Emergency Management Office). - c.
-Proposed Budget Worksheet - d.
-Proposed Quarterly Milestones - 4.
-Sub-grantees are required to provide cash or in-kind match dollar for dollar for state FY 21-22 funds.
+Letter of Support or acknowledgment from corresponding County Emergency Management Office (except in the case where the applicant is the County Emergency Management Office). - c.
+Proposed Budget Worksheet - 4.
+Grantees are required to provide cash or in-kind match dollar for dollar for FY 25-26 funds.
 Agreement letters documenting the source of any cash and/or in-kind contributions shall be submitted with the application.
 If cash match is from a particular funding source, the applicant should provide documentation of the funding source.
-Volunteer hours (valued at \$26.32/hour, source: https://independentsector.org/resource/vovt_details/) directly related to Training or Exercises may be used as the match requirement. - 5.
-Modification to applications shall be consistent with the scope of the project and sub-grant guidelines.
+Volunteer hours (valued at \$33.00/hour) directly related to Training, Outreach, Deployment or Exercises may be used as the match requirement.